 |Total Carbohydrate 13g||5%|

 |Vitamin C 0mg||0%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Despite the odd name, huesos de santo or "saint's bones" are delicious treats.
-The Spanish traditionally eat them on November 1st, All Saints' Day.
+The Spanish traditionally eat them on November 1 as part of their All Saints' Day activities.
 That's the day when families gather and visit their loved ones' graves.
 The funny name of this sweet comes from the appearance of a white bone on the outside and is filled with a sticky yellow filling.